Paris Agreement on Climate Change

 Besides the emission reduction targets, the Agreement sets a long-term objective concerning climate change adaptation and the objective to adjust money flows towards decarbonisation and climate change resilient development.

 The progress in relation to the objectives is to be reviewed every five years.
-The first global review, or ‘stocktake’ will take place in 2023.
+The first global review, or ‘stocktake’ took place in 2023.

 To achieve the objective of the Paris Agreement, all Parties should take ambitious measures that will be further intensified to reduce emissions, adapt to climate change, increase climate funding, develop and transfer technologies, strengthen operational capabilities and enhance transparency.
 The Paris Agreement does not include any quantitative emission reduction obligations, but the Parties commit to the preparation, communication, maintenance and achievement of their successive national goals concerning emissions.
 The Parties are obliged to prepare their national contributions every five years, and the most recent goal must always be more ambitious than the previous one.